 Keep this thought in mind and it will help you… A balanced diet should bring us our body needs, no more, no less, but it must not be strictly followed every day; equilibrium can be achieved over several days.
 To get the nutrition you need, most of your daily calories should come from:

 We will speak more about a balanced diet in part 2 where we will discuss the difference between whole grains and processed grains.
 The issues with Dairy as a major food source and the pros and cons of animal and plant-based proteins.

 After all, this is the Diet Rite System basis.
 However, in the meantime keep this in mind also to help you.
 Balancing your diet and keeping your eating habits healthy is where you have to pay close attention to what you eat.

 The MyPlate tool, from the USDA, is a good tool to obtain a more personal picture of your nutritional requirements.
 The tool allows age, gender, weight, height and activity level to be entered to calculate more accurate requirements.

 Once you have these requirements.
 Then use the Diet Rite Calorie Calculator to determine your calorie intake to maintain your weight, or lose weight.
 Like the MyPlate tool, you can enter the same specifics to get a more accurate result.
-The Diet Rite Meal Tracker tool is excellent because it helps you monitor your food selection, calorie intake and how it affects your weight.
+The Diet Rite Meal Tracker tool is excellent because it helps you monitor your food selection, calorie intake, and how it affects your weight.
 If you track what you eat, then you will watch what you eat.
 Keep these thoughts in mind.
-If you remember the things we mentioned, it should remove a lot of the confusion and conflicting messages you will receive from experts and remember to listen to your body and sign up for our free ebook and other interesting articles and advice
+If you remember the things we mentioned, it should remove a lot of the confusion and conflicting messages you will receive from experts remember to listen to your body and sign up for our free ebook and other interesting articles and advice